-My research focuses on machine understanding of
+My research focuses on automatic understanding of

-psychological signals using conventional and machine
+human behavior using conventional and machine

 learning techniques to develop smart systems that